Lean Canvas Template

 What’s your secret sauce?
-Why is your offering the next ‘killer app’?
-Maybe it’s a new technology.
-For example, Google’s advanced algorithm revolutionized search engines.
-Stitchfix uses deep data analytics to transform it’s e-commerce approach.
-Allbirds developed a new fabric to make ‘the world’s most comfortable shoes’.
+What do you have that will ensure that your product or service cannot be copied?
+Maybe it’s a new technology, like Google’s advanced secret search algorithm.
+Or Allbirds new fabric that makes ‘the world’s most comfortable shoes’.
 It’s about what gives you an edge over the competition.

 Your customers are the beating heart of every business.
 It’s important to have a very clear idea of who your ideal customers are.
 Highlight key demographic, psychographic and behavioral attributes of your customer segment in this section.
 Go a step further with the help of our user persona template and customer journey map.

 Having passionate early adopters will help you achieve viral growth, so identifying who your early adopters will be and how you’ll reach them is key.
 For a lean start-up, this customer segment will also provide valuable early user feedback.